AN240317 PSOC™ 6 IEC 60730 Class B and IEC 61508 SIL safety software library for ModusToolbox

 I2C Read API - Operation

-The CAN-FD block is tested using the loopback capability.
-The test steps are:
+The CAN FD block is tested using the loopback capability and the test as follows:

-2. Configure CAN-FD to accept message IDs in the range 0x50 to 0x55 in any of the RX FIFO (1 or 2)
+Configure CAN FD to accept message IDs in the range 0x50 to 0x55 in any of the Rx FIFO (1 or 2)

-6. Verify that the message is received correctly in the RX FIFO
+Verify that the message is received correctly in the Rx FIFO

 Function